Hachim Mastour: Reggina and loan to Carpi

 Mastour signed a three-year contract with Serie C side Reggina on 18 October 2019.
 He made his debut on 22 January 2020, as an 81st-minute substitute in a 2–1 home loss to Virtus Francavilla.

 On 14 January 2021, after playing the first half of the campaign with Reggina, he was loaned out to Serie C club Carpi until the end of the season.
 On 24 January, he scored his first professional goal in a 5–1 defeat against Sambenedettese.

 Renaissance Zemamra and Kings League

 After being clubless since July 2021, Mastour signed for Moroccan side Renaissance Zemamra in the Botola 2 on 28 June 2022.
 He scored on his debut for the club, in a 3–1 win against Jenuesse Ben Guerir on 11 September.

 In November 2024, he was announced as a wild card for the Kings League team FC Zeta Milano.

 Virtus Verona

-On 27 June 2025, Italian Serie C club Virtus Verona announced that they had signed Mastour as a free transfer, on a one-year contract with an extension option for one further season.
+On 27 June 2025, Serie C club Virtus Verona announced that they had signed Mastour as a free transfer, on a one-year contract with an extension option for one further season.